anne75/holbertonschool-zero_day/0x01-emacs/README.md

 Answer the question:
-Waht is the command to open a file from within emacs
+What is the command to open a file from within emacs